kuizto/prisma-edgeql/README.md

+# 🚧 Under active developement

+A first preview version will be published in the coming weeks (no set date).
+Please star the repo if you are interested!

+---

 # PrismaEdgeQL

 Drop-in replacement to use Prisma Client on Edge environments with GraphQL queries.

-> **🚧 PrismaEdgeQL is under active developement.
-A first preview version will be published in the coming weeks (no set date).
-Please star the repo if you are interested!**

 ## Why?